The ALP explanation to muon $(g-2)$ and its test at future Tera-$Z$ and Higgs factories: The ALP properties, and contribution to

 It turns out that the function $h$ dominates over $H$ in the parameter space we are interested in.
 It is suggestive to compare with the results in the other operator basis.
 One can do a chiral rotation to eliminate the derivative term, which is equivalent to doing the following substitution,

 where $Y_L,~Y_R,~T_3$ are the hypercharge of left-handed, right-handed, and weak isospin of fermions, respectively.
-We have omitted the terms which are higher order in $f_a^{-1}$ terms, and the contributions to the 2-loop Barr-Zee diagram with the $W$ boson running in the loop~\cite{Ilisie:2015tra}.
-The anomalous $aF\tilde{Z}$ part can be determined by the calculation of anomalous triangle diagrams with massless fermions running in the loop.
+We have omitted the terms which are higher order in $f_a^{-1}$.
+The anomalous $aF^{\mu\nu}\tilde{Z}_{\mu\nu}$ part can be determined by the calculation of anomalous triangle diagrams with massless fermions running in the loop.
 Because of the Furry theorem, only the vector part of $Z$ coupling to fermions contributes to the diagrams.
 When using the $i a \bar{\mu }\gamma_5 \mu$ operator, the result for the first diagram is not changed, while the third diagram returns exactly the $H$ function.
 Since there is no shift symmetry, the results are exact.
-Furthermore, the extra $a F \tilde F$ coupling in Eq.~(\ref{eq:operator-change}) leads to a new contribution in the second diagram, which matches the counter-term contribution as the $h$ function.
-We have done the calculation using Package-X~\cite{Package} and the results of $H$ functions are in agreement with Ref.~\cite{Chang:2000ii} calculated with $i\bar{\mu}\gamma_5\mu$.
+Furthermore, the extra $a F^{\mu\nu} \tilde F_{\mu\nu}$ coupling in Eq.~(\ref{eq:operator-change}) leads to a new contribution in the second diagram, which matches the counter-term contribution as the $h$ function.
+We have done the calculation using Package-X~\cite{Package}.
+The results of the $H$ functions are consistent with other calculations.
+For the 2-loop calculations, when the loop fermion mass $m_f$ and the ALP mass $m_a$ satisfy the condition ($m_\mu \ll m_a, m_f$), our results of the $H$ functions coincide with the 2-loop results in Ref.~\cite{Chang:2000ii} calculated with $i\bar \mu \gamma_5 \mu$.

 In Fig.~\ref{fig:parameter-g-2}, using Eq.~(\ref{eq:g-2-a}--\ref{eq:g-2-cz}), we show the parameter space which can give an explanation to the $(g-2)_\mu$ anomaly at $2\sigma$ confidence level.
 The axion mass is chosen to be $1,~5, ~10, ~50, ~70, ~80, \text{and} ~100$ GeV respectively, which will also serve as benchmark cases for the rest of the paper.
 In the shaded regions between different color lines, an explanation of the $(g-2)_\mu$ anomaly is possible.
 In these regions, the decay to di-muon dominates over the di-photon except at high mass regions around $Z$-pole.
 For the upper-right region, the $C_{\mu \mu}$ coupling is large and leads to a large negative contribution, which requires a large $C_{\gamma \gamma}$ coupling to cancel it.
 For larger couplings, this cancellation needs to be more precise.
 Hence, there is less flexibility for $C_{\gamma \gamma}$, and the band on the upper-right region is much thinner than the upper-left region.